 - skills in technology used across the Digital Humanities (including a credential) that will increase competitiveness for a wide variety of job opportunities and professional settings

-- teaching experience both in the lecture classroom and in online courses (earning for them an additional credential in online pedagogy from UA’s College of Continuing Studies)
+- teaching experience both in the lecture classroom and in online courses (earning them an additional credential in online pedagogy from UA’s College of Continuing Studies)

 - the opportunity also to earn a Museum Studies certificate